f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 the [libf3d options](../libf3d/03-OPTIONS.md) syntax.

-Organize these options by block using a regular expression, glob, or exact match for each block to provide different default values for the different filetypes.
+Organize these options by block using a regular expression, glob, or exact match for each block to provide different default values for the different file formats.
 For more on glob and exact matching see the [Glob and exact matching section](#glob-and-exact-matching).

 A command-line option overrides similar options set in any config files.